 2. It has the potential to destroy your eye cells and brain cells

-Researchers have conducted studies wherein fruit flies who had more blue light exposure had a shorter life span.
-Those that lived in complete darkness, on the other hand, thrived longer.
-The research involved exposing the fruit flies to blue LED light for 12 hours.
+Research that involved flies has found that those exposed to blue light had a shorter life span – whereas flies that were in the dark lived longer.
+In this study, flies were exposed to blue LED light for 12 hours.
 Scientists found that the flies eventually stopped moving around within their enclosure.
-The study later found that this phenomenon was due to the light damaging the brain cells and eye cells of the fruit flies.
-When the different wavelengths and colours used for the study were compared, it became clear that blue light had the most harmful effects on the fruit flies.
+The study later found that this phenomenon was due to the light damaging the brain and eye cells of the flies.
+When the different wavelengths and colours used for the study were compared, it became clear that blue light had the most harmful effects.

 3. It increases your stress levels